PLOS/ambraproject/Docs-Home.md

 setting it up.
 The documentation on this website is intended to provide everything you need to get started, but you may encounter omissions, bugs, or other obstacles.
 If you do, we encourage you to <a href="mailto:dev@ambraproject.org">contact us</a>.
-If the project’s current state is rough around the edges, it is because it is relatively new to third-party use and needs feedback from prospective users.
+If the project's current state is rough around the edges, it is because it is relatively new to third-party use and needs feedback from prospective users.
 Your response will drive future improvement of the open-source side of the project.</p>